MOEAFramework/MOEAFramework/docs/addingAlgorithms.md

 }
 ```

-Also note the `@Properrty` annotation.
-The MOEA Framework provides a Configuration API for inspecting or configuring
+Also note the `@Property` annotations.
+The MOEA Framework provides a Configuration API for inspecting and configuring
-an algorithm.
-We can get the current configuration of an algorithm as follows:
+these properties.
+We can get the current configuration as follows:

 <!-- java:test/org/moeaframework/snippet/AlgorithmSnippet.java [configuration] -->